JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 He who is pious meditateth on the Name.
 On beholding the True One, true honour is obtained.
 Whom shall we call the giver ?
 The One God.
-If He be gracious, the Word by which we meet Him 1s obtained.
+If He be gracious, the Word by which we meet Him is obtained.
 May Nanak meet the beloved Guru, sing the True One’s praises, And becoming true be absorbed in the True One!